JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 The role of the monarchy in the UK legislative process is largely ceremonial today, but Royal Assent is still a formal requirement for a Bill to become law.
 The UK Parliament's legislative process is characterized by its parliamentary sovereignty, meaning it can make or unmake any law, and no other body can overturn its legislation.

-## QTMCluster Anaconda Scraper Envir
+## QTMCluster Anaconda Scraper Environment
 ![conda scraper.png](https://github.com/JunyiZhou-Conny/Comput-Leg-UK/blob/main/Images/conda%20scraper.png)
 Conda: Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 It allows you to install, run, and update packages and their dependencies.
 Conda also lets you create isolated environments that can have different versions of Python and/or packages installed in them.
 This is particularly useful when you need to run projects with conflicting package requirements or Python versions.